benmvp/slides/2016/confoo/flexbox.md

 NOTES:
 - `flex-shrink` defines the ability for the item to shrink if necessary.
 - Options:
   - `1` is the default
   - Positive numbers only
+- We have the 4 items that have `flex-basis` of `30%` which is obviously greater than 100%
+- So now the items are going to have to be shrunk to fit in the space
+- By setting #2 to shrink `10` it will shrink 10 times as much

 /////